 Moving on, let’s take a look at some of the shoes which include features that work well for this particular condition:

 Good cushioning and solid support are two important features, for PL, that we will be looking for in these running shoes.
-According many customer reviews, here are the top 10 running shoes suggested for men and women with plantar fasciitis, to help relieve the resulting pain.
+According many customer reviews, here are the top 10 running shoes suggested for men and women to help relieve the resulting pain.

 |1||Asics GEL Kayano 21-22||4.9|